Pediatric Plastic and Craniofacial Surgery Fellowship

 Application & Selection

-Eligible physicians will have completed an ACGME-accredited plastic surgery residency program and will have been certified board-eligible by the American Board of Plastic Surgery.
-Select international candidates will also be considered.
+Eligible candidates should have completed an ACGME-accredited plastic surgery residency program and should be certified board-eligible by the American Board of Plastic Surgery.

 The Section of Plastic and Reconstructive Surgery provides comprehensive management for all pediatric reconstructive needs including congenital and traumatic craniofacial and hand anomalies, velopharyngeal dysfunction, hemangiomas and vascular anomalies, pigmented birthmarks, reconstruction after burn injury, ear anomalies and breast deformities.Learn More